-Total benefits and expenses.
-Total benefits and expenses for 2017 increased in comparison to 2016 primarily due to growth in premium-related costs, which include benefits and claims and amortization of DAC.
+Total benefits and expenses increased in 2017 from 2016 largely due to growth in premium-related costs, which include benefits and claims and amortization of DAC.
 The increase in sales commissions was in line with the growth in commissions and fees revenue.
-Also contributing to the increase in total benefits and expenses in 2017 versus 2016 was higher insurance expenses and other operating expenses reflecting higher spending of approximately \$8.7 million in technology-related costs primarily associated with POL, higher employee-related expenses of approximately \$6.1 million, and higher growth-related expenses of approximately \$5.4 million associated with our Investment and Savings Products and Term Life Insurance products.
+Insurance expenses and other operating expenses increased largely due higher spending of \$8.7 million in technology-related costs primarily associated with POL, higher employee-related expenses of \$6.1 million, and higher growth-related expenses of \$5.4 million associated with our Investment and Savings Products and Term Life Insurance products.